-If the objects have homogeneous pixel values and if the values are significatively different from the background, a thresholding can be applied.
-In the case of an inhomogeneous illumination of the image the Substract Background procedure should be used.
-The Adjust Threshold tool helps in determining the threshold, an interval of values is manually selected and the thresholded pixels, corresponding to the objects, are displayed in red colour.
-Automatic threshold can be computed using various algorithms like IsoData, Maximum of Entropy, Otsu,
+If the objects have homogeneous pixel values and if the values are significantly different from the background, a thresholding can be applied.
+In the case of an inhomogeneous illumination of the image the Substract Background procedure should be used beforehand.
+The Adjust Threshold tool helps in determining the threshold.
+An interval of values is manually selected and the thresholded pixels, corresponding to the objects, are displayed in red colour.
+An automatic threshold can be computed using various algorithms like IsoData, Maximum of Entropy, Otsu, etc.

-Thresholding in 3D obeys the same rules, however the object may present intensity variation in the Z direction.
-This variation can be corrected by a normalisation procedure (see 3).
+Thresholding in 3D obeys the same principles as in 2D.
+However the object may present intensity variation in the Z direction.
+This variation can be corrected by a normalisation procedure (see section 3).
 An automatic calculation of the threshold can also be computed in each individual slices, but due to normal variation of objects intensities in Z this procedure is not well adapted for 3D segmentation.

 After thresholding, objects should be labelled, that is to say numbered.
-The Analyse Particles procedure perform this task in 2D, it can be applied to 3D but it will label objects in each slices not taking into account the third dimension.
-Furthermore objects that look separated in 2D may be part of the same object in 3D, for instance a simple banana shape may present its two ends separated in a 2D section.
-Hence a true 3D labelling should be performed, the plugin ObjectCounter3D will both threshold and label the objects in 3D.
-It also computes geometrical measures like volume and surfaces.
+The Analyse Particles procedure performs this task in 2D, it can be applied to 3D but it will label objects in each slices not taking into account the third dimension.
+Applied to an image stack, this procedure labels independently each slice so that sections at different levels within a given object will be represented with distinct labels.
+Furthermore objects that look separated in 2D may be part of the same object in 3D.
+Hence a true 3D labelling should be performed.
+The plugin ObjectCounter3D will both threshold and label the objects in 3D (see Fig. 4).
+It also computes geometrical measures like volume and surface.